Skip to content

 United Kingdom

-112 UCAS Tariff points from a minimum of 2 A Levels or equivalent qualifications to include 40 points from Biology or Chemistry.
+This must be achieved from a minimum of 2 A Levels or equivalent Level 3 qualifications, to include 40 points from Biology or Chemistry.
+For example:

-Access to Higher Education Diploma: 45 Level 3 credits with a minimum of 112 UCAS Tariff points, including 40 points from 15 credits in Biology or Chemistry.
+Access to Higher Education Diploma: 112 to 120 UCAS points to be achieved from 45 Level 3 credits, including 40 points from 15 credits in Biology or Chemistry.

-International Baccalaureate: 29 points overall to include Higher Level grade 5 in Biology or Chemistry.
+International Baccalaureate: 30 points overall to include a Higher Level 5 in Biology or Chemistry.

 We may also consider applicants with extensive and relevant work experience and will give special individual consideration to those who do not meet the standard entry qualifications.